Voyager Series User Manual

 • Choose "Serial Port", see find Serial Port Number

-• Press the reset button with a paperclip to initiate the flash process.
+• If the calculator is running firmware older than V33, press the reset button with a paperclip to initiate the flash process.

 • The flash progress is displayed in the application and takes about 10-20 seconds depending on the firmware version.